joshuaRC02/Study-Help/README.txt

 2. drag and drop onto the terminal the folder named "study_help-master" that has this readme.txt in it

 First time running the program, open the terminal in the folder with README.txt and run the following commands:
-1. python -m pip install pip
+1. pip3 install pip --upgrade
-2. python -m pip install pipenv
+2. pip3 install pipenv --upgrade
 3. pipenv install
 4. pipenv shell
-5. pip install -r requirements.txt
+5. pip3 install -r requirements.txt
-6. python website.py
+6. python3 website.py

 Then afterwards you just have to open the terminal in the folder wiht README.txt and run the following commands:
 1. pipenv shell
-2. python website.py
+2. python3 website.py